 The collarbone in medical terminology is referred as clavicle.
 It is a long bone that lies horizontally near the neck area.
 One end of clavicle is attached with the shoulder blade and other end is attached to the sternum or breastbone, together it forms a part of shoulder girdle.
 The collarbone lies just above the first rib.
+There are two collarbones, the left and right above the first rib.
+This bone is easily palpable and is easily visible in thin persons.

 What Are The Causes Of Swollen Collar Bone?